SereneLian/NutriScore-eCommercial-Project/README.md

 Java Backend is finished <br/> <br/>
 In order to use the extension, the backend has to be running on localhost:8080 as of right now

-## BUILD
-Make sure to have node and npm installed
-Download the repo
-From the root folder
-`npm watch` and `npm build` to run the development mode and build the package